-■ Refinery utilization rate at 90% in 2007
+Refinery utilization rate at 90% in 2007

 Thai refined oil products are mostly consumed in the domestic market.
-Due to the high demand for refined oil and refinery capacity holding constant at 1,042 KBD since 2001, the refinery capacity utilization rate (CUR) reached 88.0% in 2007 and 89.3% in 2006, up from 73% in 2001.
+Due to the high demand for refined oil and refinery capacity holding constant at 1,042 KBD since 2001, the refinery capacity utilization rate (CUR) reached 89.3% in 2006 and 88.0% in 2007, up from 73% in 2001.
 Even with the rise in capacity at the end of 2007, the refinery CUR in the first half of 2008 remained high at 89.1%.
 This is close to the full capacity utilization level of the industry as refineries normally have to shut down for maintenance.
-Some refineries are already operating above their nameplate capacity.
+Some refineries have already been operating above their nameplate capacity.
 If oil consumption rises faster at an average annual rate of 5%, new industry capacity should be added soon or Thailand will need to import more oil from abroad.

 The major feedstock of refining companies is crude oil, 91% of which is imported.
-The exrefinery price of refined oil products in Thailand is based on product prices in Singapore, which is the international oil trading center in this region.
+The ex-refinery price of refined oil products in Thailand is based on product prices in Singapore, which is the international oil trading center in this region.
 Performance in the refining business can be evaluated by the gross refining margin (GRM), which is the difference between aggregate product revenue and crude costs.
 It is apparent that Thailand's average GRM tends to follow the overall oil price trend.
 Thailand's average GRM improved continuously from US\$6.70 per barrel in 2006 to US\$7.60 per barrel in 2007 and to US\$11.33 per barrel in the first half of 2008.